pbv-public/firestore-orm/README.md

     await db.Context.run(tx => {
       tx.createOrOverwrite(LastUsedFeature,
-        // this contains the new value(s) and the row's key; if a value is
+        // this contains the new value(s) and the doc's key; if a value is
         // undefined then the field will be deleted (it must be optional for
         // this to be allowed)
         { user: 'Bob', feature: 'refer a friend', epoch: 123 },